25 driveway ideas that are smart, stylish and practical

 “Driveways are often pretty dull so it’s always nice to add some garden borders and this can be done no matter the size of your driveway," Chris continues.
 "Of course what you incorporate into these will depend on the space you have.
 Try not to make it too overcrowded, space everything out and go for airy plants like the Verbena Bonariensis.

-7. Ensure your drive gives access to the garage
+10. Ensure your driveway provides access to the garage

-If your car will be situated al fresco and your garage design is to maximise storage, try to reduce awkward manoeuvres by ensuring a decent radius in your driveway that doesn't block access.
+If your garage design has the purpose of maximising storage options, try to reduce awkward manoeuvres by ensuring a decent radius in your driveway that doesn't block access.

-Take potential changing infrastructure into consideration before installing a new driveway as new wiring may have to be channelled underground to the chosen charging point or garage.
+And, with all new dwellings now legally required to be capable of charging an electric car at home, don't forget to take potential changing infrastructure into consideration before installing a new driveway, as new wiring may have to be channelled underground to the chosen charging point or garage.

 This subterranean self build was built on the site of a former garage and neatly divides the compact front garden into two.
 The gently sloping driveway smartly complements the grey cladding of the house, while a manicured front lawn sits proudly to the side.

-11. Add statement gates to a driveway entrance
+14. Add gates to a sweeping driveway entrance

 The first interaction a visitor has with your property makes a large impact, so ensuring driveway gates are well-considered and functional is essential.